How to Support New Models#

 To ensure the new model is well maintained, add it to the test suite by including it in the ALL_OTHER_MODELS

-This is the command to test a new model on your local machine:
+This is an example command to run to test a new model on your local machine:

 ONLY_RUN=Qwen/Qwen2-1.5B python3 -m unittest test_generation_models.TestGenerationModels.test_others